OhYash/KnowledgeDay/_posts/2020-11-29-bostons-robots.md

 Here's a fun company you've heard of.
 This is one of the many companies working towards building the best set of universal human replacements for physical activites.
 Competitors include Amazon Robotics, Agility Robotics, amongst more...

 But their jaw-dropping agility and animal-like reflexes are the reason behind their stand in the field.
-BostonDynamics is undoubtedly one of the most sought after company.
+Boston Dynamics is undoubtedly one of the most sought after company.
 Legs or wheels, the robots this company makes are fab.
 They're so nice, you almost forget it'd ever harm you. <sup><sub>(but don't be fooled)</sub></sup>
 What we look for today is some of the cheeky robots they've made and the "Whys" behind the designs too.

 ## Handle